-Dr. Maak specializes in arthroscopic shoulder, hip and knee surgery and has a specific interest in arthroscopic treatment of athletic hip, knee and shoulder injuries.
-These injuries include hip and knee joint preservation surgery, cartilage restoration, shoulder instability, rotator cuff repair, and knee arthroscopy.
-He has specific expertise in hip joint preservation (including hip arthroscopy, labral repair and reconstruction) and complex knee joint restoration and reconstruction (including meniscus transplantation, cartilage resurfacing, osteotomy, and ligament reconstruction).
-He has been actively involved in research throughout his medical career and has published numerous scientific and clinical articles in the areas of hip, shoulder, and knee reconstruction.
-His research interests include hip joint preservation, femoroacetabular impingement (FAI), meniscus and articular cartilage injury, and knee joint biomechanics.
+Dr. Maak specializes in arthroscopic hip and knee surgery and has a specific interest in the treatment of athletic hip and knee injuries.
+These injuries include hip and knee arthroscopy and preservation surgery, femoroacetabular impingement (FAI), cartilage restoration, and ligament reconstruction including ACL and multiligament knee reconstruction.
+He has specific expertise in hip joint preservation (including hip arthroscopy, labral repair and reconstruction, capsular repair and stabilization) and complex knee joint restoration and reconstruction (including meniscus transplantation, cartilage repair, osteotomy, and ligament reconstruction).
+He has been actively involved in research throughout his medical career and has published numerous scientific and clinical articles in the areas of hip and knee reconstruction.
+His research interests include hip and knee joint preservation, femoroacetabular impingement (FAI), meniscus and articular cartilage injury, and knee joint biomechanics.

-Special Procedures: Hip arthroscopy and labral repair, Meniscal allograft transplantation, Cartilage cell transplantation including DeNovo and ACI, Fresh osteochondral allograft transplantation, Arthroscopic rotator cuff repair, and Arthroscopic shoulder stabilization.
+Special Procedures: Hip Arthroscopy, Labral repair, Labral Reconstruction, Hip capsular plication, Gluteal and hamstring tendon repair, Meniscal allograft transplantation, Cartilage cell transplantation including DeNovo and MACI, Fresh osteochondral allograft and autograft transplantation, and Arthroscopic shoulder stabilization.